kojix2/openai_gym/README.md

 ## Contributing
 Pull Requests are always welcome.

-(But will you be interested in making serious OpenAI Gym wrapper for Ruby?)
+(But will you be interested in making a serious OpenAI Gym wrapper for Ruby?)

 ## Machine Learning in Ruby
 A list of libraries that may be useful for creating your own AI.